thunderrabbit/robnugen-journal-entries/2017/07/08dear-summer.md

 Oh, so while my computer battery is still fine, I cannot post the post while the router has no power.

+## 14:36 Saturday 08 July 2017 JST

+Nevermind.
+It is the whole house.
+I am just going to leave it off to save energy.